 My studies have covered the breadth of Christian traditions and history.
 My PhD is in Church History and my Masters studies are in Theology and Early Christian Studies.
 I have done some teaching in practical theology and spirituality.
 I am most interested in early Christian practices like meditation, hospitality, community life, silence… as many of these are so relevant for life today.

-When I’m not at the University I am at Holy Cross Anglican church, half-time, enjoying the life of the local congregation.
+When I’m not at the University I am at St. James Anglican church, enjoying the life of the local congregation.
 When I’m not there, I’m usually outside, ideally mountain biking or hiking!

 Jef Tsui is a graduate of the Canadian Southern Baptist Seminary in Cochrane and has been involved in student ministry since 1995.
 His desire is to help young people become passionate followers of Jesus Christ and to know God experientially and holistically.
 He is also a jeweller, a photographer, and an artist.